apulido305/c21-projects/README.md

 # c21-projects

-You will find some of the projects i worked on at wyncode academy during cohort 21.
+You will find one of the projects i worked on at wyncode academy during cohort 21.